stnolting/neorv32/README.md

 [sw/example/coremark](https://github.com/stnolting/neorv32/blob/master/sw/example/coremark) project folder.
 This benchmark tests the capabilities of a CPU itself rather than the functions provided by the whole system / SoC.

-Results generated for hardware version: `1.4.5.4`
+Results generated for hardware version `1.4.5.4`.

 ~~~
 **Configuration**